MeepleCodes/ffxiv_macro/README.md

 - Add the Lodestone's icon font to the page so we can render it in title fields, input boxes etc (not usable for everything because it's *only* the private codepage and they don't put out the rest of Axis, so all other charcaters are wrong)
 [x] Text colour
-- Optimise rendering
+[x] Optimise rendering
-  - Only render what's changed
+  [x] Only render what's changed
   - Do a full redraw on requestAnimationFrame but only redraw if needed (would get around not being able to spot CSS changes)
 - Column-mode selection, multiple selections
+  - Copy/paste gets interesting.
+Desired/imitated behaviour:
+    - Paste with no selection: insert first row of clipboard data at current caret, each subsequent row in the same column further down
-[x] Refactor TextEditor/TextModel more thoroughly into MVC split [x] Model knows about glyphs and pixels
+    - Paste with active selection: delete all active selections, then paste as if no selection above [x] Refactor TextEditor/TextModel more thoroughly into MVC split [x] Model knows about glyphs and pixels
   [x] View is just the canvas/render stuff